 Lorrie Moore

-Lorrie Moore is an acclaimed American writer known for her poignant and witty short stories and novels.
-Her work often explores the complexities of modern relationships and the human condition.
-She has received numerous awards for her writing, including the O. Henry Award.
-Some of her notable works include 'Birds of America', 'Who Will Run the Frog Hospital?', and 'A Gate at the Stairs'.
+Lorrie Moore is an American fiction writer known for her humorous and poignant short stories and novels.
+She has received numerous awards for her work, including the O. Henry Award and the PEN/Malamud Award for excellence in the short story.

 Books